ireaneus/CDI/NTSurveyS4AssignmentPt2.md

 excerpt: "Session 4 Exercise: Luke"
 image: "/images/welcome.jpg"
 ---

+**pg.
+110 New Testament Survey Instructors Guide.**

-**Read and compare Matthew 22:9 and Luke 14:23.**
+*Read and compare Matthew 22:9 and Luke 14:23.*

-- In what ways do Luke and Matthew share a missionary interest?
+1. In what ways do Luke and Matthew share a missionary interest?

+Luke and Matthew share a missionary interest by emphasizing the kingdom of God as inclusive and urgent, extending beyond Israel to those marginalized by society.
+Both highlight Jesus’ mission to break cultural barriers and invite all peoples into God’s kingdom.

 **Read the following verses and tell what they say about each category.**
 - Women: Luke 7:12, 23:49, 55ff
+*"The prominence of women in the gospel accounts, especially as witnesses to the resurrection, would have been counterproductive for anyone attempting to fabricate a believable story in the ancient world.
+The inclusion of women points to the authenticity of the accounts, as the gospel writers faithfully recorded events as they occurred, regardless of cultural biases."*

 - Children: Luke 7:12, 8:42, 9:38, 18:15

+**Luke 18:17 (NASB 2020)**:
+*“Truly I say to you, whoever does not receive the kingdom of God like a child will not enter it at all.”*
+*"Jesus teaches that we should have faith like a child—trusting, humble, and dependent—because such faith reflects the openness needed to embrace God’s kingdom."*

 - Social relations: Luke 7:36-50, 11:37-44, 14:1-4, 10:38-42, 19:1-10, 10:38-42, 11:5-8, 15:8-10, 22ff
 - Poverty & wealth: Luke 6:20, 24, 30, 14:11ff
 - Prayer: Luke 5:16, 6:12, 11:1-4 & 18:1-8